gusostow/HomebrewML/readme.md

 ### HomebrewML

-You don't understand an algorithm until you build it yourself.
+You don't understand an algorithm until you write it yourself.

 **Currently Implemented:**